patrikx3/onenote/README.md

 For my workstation, with a 4.8Ghz CPU, 4 cores, 32 GB-ram, I use VirtualBox on Windows with Office Onenote (I use 6 GB RAM, 4 cores), but unfortunately my Laptop is old and has only 16GB RAM.
 Given, I develop a lot (NodeJs), I need the RAM, so for my Laptop, I use ```p3x-onenote``` and it's enough.
 Once the pages are loaded.
 It is fast, since it's own process without a browser and is in the tray, you don't have to re-load everything again.
 So it is very usable and after all pages are loaded, quick.

-**You can try, you lose nothing.
+**You can try, you loose nothing.
 Personally, by now, I even use this program on my buffy workstation**

 # Issues